-When it’s done, turn off the Instant Pot by pressing “Cancel” then open the pressure relief valve to quick release the pressure (make sure to steer clear of the steam).
+When it’s done, turn off the Instant Pot by pressing “Cancel” then open the pressure release valve to quick release the pressure (make sure to steer clear of the steam).
 When the float valve is down and the pressure is released, open the lid.
-Turn the Instant Pot on “Saute” again and stir in the Parmesan cheese.
+Turn the Instant Pot on “Saute” again and stir in the parmesan cheese.
 Cook for a minute or two and then serve.

 Here are a few variations that I have tried successfully:

-- For Instant Pot Shrimp Risotto, stir in some peeled and thawed shrimp with the Parmesan cheese.
+- For Instant Pot Shrimp Risotto, stir in some peeled and thawed shrimp with the parmesan cheese.
 Cook for 3-4 minutes.
 The residual heat of the risotto will cook the shrimp perfectly.

 - For Instant Pot Corn & Basil Risotto, stir in some corn and dried basil with the rice.
 Delicious!

 Looking for more Instant Pot grain-based recipes?
 Try this Instant Pot Enchilada Rice, Instant Pot Mushroom Farro Risotto, Instant Pot Mushroom Wild Rice Soup, or Instant Pot Rice & Beans!
 If you try this recipe for Instant Pot Risotto, leave a comment and review below and let me know how it worked out for you!

 Instant Pot Risotto